Moka Pot Coffee

 • Fill the bottom chamber of the Moka pot with water.

-• Place the coffee grounds in the filter basket and insert it into the bottom chamber.
+• Place the grounds in the filter basket and insert it into the bottom chamber.

 • Heat the Moka pot on a stovetop until the coffee starts to brew into the top chamber.